This thread was archived. Please ask a new question if you need help.

 Double-click the keyword. enabled preference to switch the value from true to false

 and then it will not search any keyword from your URL bar.

 Thanks for trying, but this does not work.
 Still searches from address bar where you cannot see the entire suggestion and even the mouse over fails.
 This negates much of the usefulness of the search bar feature

 You can set keyword.enabled = false on the about:config page to disable searching via the location bar.

 - browser.urlbar.dnsResolveSingleWordsAfterSearch [0:never resolve;1:use heuristics(*);2:always resolve]

 You can open the about:config page via the location/address bar.
-Clear cookies the button to "Accept the Risk and Continue".
+If you get the warning page, you can click the "Accept the Risk and Continue" button.